jtanderson/IdentityMapping/readme.md

   - [x] Make category_id nullable (find migration to do so)
   - [x] AJAX post in layering is null when sent to controller (Anderson fixed)
   - [x] circleID starts at 2 - blade templating issue (even though it starts at 1...?)
 (Anderson fixed)
+  - [x] session()->exists - check if participant needs to be added at all (SessionCheck does this)
+    - [ ] Also consider session time, what if same session token is used?